Preparations for Quantum Simulations of Quantum Chromodynamics in 1+1 Dimensions: (II) Single-Baryon $\beta$-Decay in Real Time: The Beta -Decay Hamiltonian for Quantum Simulations in 1+1 Dimensions

-where $c_e = \lambda_e - m_e$ and $c_{\nu} = m_{\nu} + \lambda_{\nu}$.
-The insertion of the charge-conjugation matrix, $\mathcal{C}$, in the continuum operator, Eq.~(\ref{eq:HbetaC1}), is necessary for a non-zero $\beta$-decay rate on a single lattice site.
+The insertion of the charge-conjugation matrix, $\mathcal{C}$, in the continuum operator, Eq.~(\ref{eq:HbetaC1}), is necessary to obtain a $\beta$-decay operator that does not annihilate the lepton vacuum.
 To minimize the length of the string of $Z$s in the JW mapping, the lattice layout in Fig.~\ref{fig:EWlayoutTilde} is used.